-Based on end-user, the Asia-Pacific electric bus is divided into government and fleet owners.
-The government is expected to have a considerable share as there is active involvement in the purchase of electric buses and reduce the level of greenhouse gases.
+Based on end-users, the Asia-Pacific electric bus is divided into government and fleet owners.
+The government is expected to have a considerable share as there is active involvement in the purchase of electric buses and reducing the level of greenhouse gases.

-Electric buses will transform public transportation in the forthcoming period as it helps in enhancing air quality, reducing noise, and increasing fuel efficiency, which are the key trends prevalent in the electric bus market.
+Electric buses will transform public transportation in the forthcoming period as they help enhance air quality, reduce noise, and increase fuel efficiency, which are the key trends prevalent in the electric bus market.

 The rapid urbanization, rising environmental concerns, mandatory emission, and fuel economy standards, mounting initiatives by the government in the form of subsidies and rebates, rising usage of electric vehicles, and substituting heavy-duty diesel and gasoline-run buses having zero-emission will accelerate the growth of the electric bus market in the Asia-Pacific region.
 For example, the Guangzhou government has invested approximately $ 1.2 billion in installing about 4000 charging stations.
 Moreover, the increased prominence of electric buses due to their technical features will propel the growth in the region.

 The fluctuations in government policies and subsidies will have an impact on the electric bus market.
-For instance, the government of China has withdrawn support on electric buses by 2020, which might impact the cost of electric buses in China.
-Moreover, the increased costs connected with electric buses, high infrastructural development cost, and setting up of charging stations is delaying the growth of electric buses in emerging economies like India.
+For instance, the government of China has withdrawn support for electric buses by 2020, which might impact the cost of electric buses in China.
+Moreover, the increased costs connected with electric buses, high infrastructural development costs, and the setting up of charging stations are delaying the growth of electric buses in emerging economies like India.

 China contributes to the largest share in the Asia-Pacific electric bus market as China’s fleet of electric buses accounts for more than 98% of total electric buses running globally.
-This is due to the fact that there is increased adoption of a strong municipal framework in Chinese provinces.
-Furthermore, More than 30 Chinese cities including Guangzhou, Zhuhai, Dongguan, Foshan, Zhongshan, Nanjing, Hangzhou, Shaanxi, Shandong, are planning to attain 100% electrified public transportation by 2020.
+This is because there is increased adoption of a strong municipal framework in Chinese provinces.
+Furthermore, More than 30 Chinese cities including Guangzhou, Zhuhai, Dongguan, Foshan, Zhongshan, Nanjing, Hangzhou, Shaanxi, and Shandong, are planning to attain 100% electrified public transportation by 2020.
 Furthermore, the presence of major key players like BYD Co., Ltd. will fuel the growth in the region.

-Also, India and Japan will also provide promising opportunities for the growth of the Asia-Pacific electric bus market due to the supportive government policies and initiatives.
+Also, India and Japan will provide promising opportunities for the growth of the Asia-Pacific electric bus market due to supportive government policies and initiatives.

 Zhongtong is the manufacturer of electric buses and focuses on safety, energy-saving, and new energy technologies having 100 patents and 30 state standards.
 It provides electric city buses, hydrogen fuel cell electric buses, and electric coaches.

-In December 2021, Tata Motors has delivered 60 electric buses to Ahmedabad Janmarg Limited (AJL).
-The 24-seat Zero Emission Tata Ultra Urban 9/9 AC Bus is offered under FAME II Initiative by means of a Gross Cost Contract (GCC) with AJL and is operated by Ahmedabad's Bus Rapid Transit System.
+In December 2021, Tata Motors delivered 60 electric buses to Ahmedabad Janmarg Limited (AJL).
+The 24-seat Zero Emission Tata Ultra Urban 9/9 AC Bus is offered under the FAME II Initiative utilizing a Gross Cost Contract (GCC) with AJL and is operated by Ahmedabad's Bus Rapid Transit System.
 Tata Motors will also set up the charging infrastructure and support system needed to ensure the smooth operation of the bus.

 Source: VynZ Research